 Substance abuse distorts brain functions and interferes with the way you think and behave.
 It causes you to deny the addiction or believe there’s nothing wrong with drug or alcohol abuse.
 Therefore, addiction treatment is more effective when detox is combined with psychotherapeutic treatment and counseling.
 This is according to the National Institute on Drug Abuse (NIDA).
 Therapy is especially necessary for patients with co-occurring mental disorders, e.g., depression or PTSD.

 Treatment involving behavioral therapy addresses how your environment, thought patterns, and responses to life’s challenges help fuel substance abuse.
 It guides you toward positive coping options, such as talking with your counselor or exercising when cravings try to get the better of you.
 Managing substance use triggers and staying in therapy, e.g., attending sober programs such as Alcohol Anonymous or Narcotics Anonymous, increase your chances of staying sober after rehab.

 Choosing A Detox Program At 310 Recovery

-310 Recovery provide men and women struggling with addiction a safe place to detox.
+At 310 Recovery in Los Angeles, California we treat drug and alcohol addiction, prescription drugs addiction and co-occuring disorders.
+310 Recovery provides men and women struggling with addiction a safe place to detox.
 We offer inpatient and outpatient detox programs to suit your needs.
 The process is coordinated by trained and certified medical and mental health professionals who will give you the level of support and care you need to get you through this difficult period.
 We will also arrange to transition you into therapy for addiction treatment once you’re stabilized.
 Give us a call today to find out more and start the admissions process.